GlueDigital/universal-scripts/docs/deploying.md

 ### Subdirectory

 The build system allows configuring a build (or watch mode) to run inside a subdirectory.
 Just set the ENV var `SUBDIRECTORY` to the absolute path of the app subdirectory (ie: `/client/`).
 Relative URLs are unsupported, as they would change meaning depending on which route gets loaded.

+### No router

+If your app is very simple and doesn't need a router, you can disable react-router support by setting the ENV var `DISABLE_ROUTER`, and returning a root component from `src/routes/index.js` instead.
+This will generate a smaller client bundle, and both client and server will render the root component at any route.

+Note: Disabling the router also disables `fetchData` integration.